knaw-huc/data-envelopes/help_documentation.md

 * Specify - If you selected 'Others', then you can specify them further here.
 * Unintentionally Collected Attributes - any human attributes that were not explicitly collected as a part of the dataset creation process but were accidentally/unavoidably included or can be inferred using additional methods

+For older datasets, it may be the case that they contain sensitive human attributes, but that the people involved are long dead.
+In this case, choose 'Others' and then add an explanatory text under 'Specify', e.g. 'The data contains sensitive human attributes but all persons are no longer living'.
+This is preferable to filling in 'None' for the sensitive human attributes, as in that case a dataset user may then see sensitive attributes in the data and become concerned that the data-envelope is incorrect.

 ### Ethical Review

 * Review - an indication, yes or no, if an ethical review was carried out